Jedliu/nestjs-mikro-orm-pageable/README.md

 A query package for convenient pagination, filtering and sorting implementation with [MikroORM](https://mikro-orm.io) repositories in [Nest.js](https://nestjs.com).

+This is a fork of [@emulienfou/nestjs-mikro-orm-pageable](https://github.com/emulienfou/nestjs-mikro-orm-pageable)

+It could be merged upstream if the author wishes to adopt similar changes

 ## Features

 - Pagination conforms to [JSON:API](https://jsonapi.org)